AdmiralCloud/ac-api-connector/README.md

 [![Node.js CI](https://github.com/AdmiralCloud/ac-api-connector/actions/workflows/node.js.yml/badge.svg)](https://github.com/AdmiralCloud/ac-api-connector/actions/workflows/node.js.yml)

+# BREAKING CHANGES Version 1
+Starting with version 1 we use ac-signature with signature version 5 which does not require controller and action but use the path instead.

+Note: With signature version 5, the identifier is also part of the signed payload, which makes the request even more secure.

 ## Usage
 Init a class instance with your app's clientId and accessKey and accessSecret from your app or from a user.